rohan9769/WMFS-HW/README.md

 # WMFS-HW

 ## Overview of Solution
 I have used React for the UI and Node for the backend and focused more on the functionality of the application .
 Since the API wasn’t functional I have used static data which has around 20 items and accordingly returned the search results based on the query string that the user would input.
 I have used react-axios for fetching the data .
 The thumbnails of the product and its name are clickable which would redirect you to the product details page where you can see the details and recommendations(similar items) for it .
+For the recommendations I have tried to simulate it based on the intent/type of the product it is (techrelated , fashion , skincare) , have specified the property and its corresponding value in the data based on which the recommendations are generated below the products .

 ## Pre-requisites
 - Have the latest version of node installed [https://nodejs.org/en/download/]